-As can be seen, the spectrum needs estimate for the 3GPP solution is quite high.
-However, it should be noted that in practice not all vehicles will have the capability to simultaneously sense 100 objects.
+However, in practice not all vehicles will have the capability to sense 100 objects simultaneously.
 As such, the assumed payload size of 6500 bytes should be strictly considered as an upper bound.

-More broadly, it is unlikely that every vehicle would be required to share its sensor information, as this would imply the sharing of duplicated information about the same objects, and potentially significant redundancies, especially where the number of sensed objects per vehicle is high.
-For this reason, in practice only a proportion of vehicles would be required to share their sensor information, implying an activity factor a < 1, with a proportional reduction in spectrum needs.
+Also, as noted earlier, it is unlikely that every host vehicle would be required to share its sensor information, as this would imply the sharing of duplicated information about the same objects, and potentially significant redundancies in information sharing, especially where the number of sensed objects per vehicle is high.
+For this reason, in practice redundancy mitigation mechanisms could be used such that only a proportion of host vehicles would be required to share their sensor information, implying activity factors that are substantially lower than the assumed maximum of 0.5 (equal to the ITS penetration), with a proportional reduction in spectrum needs.

-Furthermore, congestion control mechanisms for applications and services run over NR-V2X (yet to be defined) will also result in a reduction in the number of transmissions, and effectively reduce the activity factor as seen in Section 4 for the case of CAM/BSM in LTE-V2X.
+Furthermore, where needed, congestion control mechanisms for applications and services run over NR-V2X (yet to be defined) will also result in a reduction in the frequency of transmissions, and effectively reduce the spectrum needs as seen in Section 4 for the case of CAM/BSM in LTE-V2X.

-It is not possible at this stage to propose a single value for the activity factor.
-The activity factor may in any case vary in different scenarios and environments, and would also depend on the number of objects sensed by the vehicles, with greater numbers of sensed objects implying the potential for lower activity factors.
-Therefore, it is reasonable to assume that an activity factor of 0.1 to 0.2 might be appropriate in many circumstances.
-This would imply spectrum needs of the order of 20 MHz for less extensive sensor sharing scenarios, and up to 40 MHz or higher for more aggressive sensor sharing cases.
+At this stage we are unable to quantify the extent to which redundancy mitigation mechanisms should reduce the activity factor.
+The activity factor would in any case vary in different scenarios and environments, and would also depend on the number of objects sensed by the vehicles, with greater numbers of sensed objects implying the potential for lower activity factors.
+We can only provide a range of plausible activity factors from a maximum of 0.5, equal to the assumed ITS penetration rate of 50% (high information sharing redundancy), down to very small values (low information sharing redundancy - we assume a minimum redundancy factor of 3).
+This implies spectrum needs of the order of several MHz for less extensive sensor sharing scenarios, and up to several tens or even hundreds of MHz for more aggressive sensor sharing cases.